asimon655/dotNet5782_3715_6941/README.md

 ![image](https://user-images.githubusercontent.com/90776557/146791060-30131d56-1d03-45f5-8060-e16d40988af8.png)

 ### **Clients Photos:**
-> I wanted to Make the program fill real so i genrated with AI photos of humans , I genrated the photos with :
+> I wanted to Make the program fill realistic so i generated with AI photos of humans , I genrated the photos with :
 >       "https://thispersondoesnotexist.com/"
-> so the photos look real and adds to the project .
+> so the photos look realistic .
 > we took care that each client will have only  one photo and it's photo will not be genrated each time newly
 > ![image](https://user-images.githubusercontent.com/90776557/146791904-dffa5192-b169-4a48-8b62-9e68386fc5a3.png)
 ![image](https://user-images.githubusercontent.com/90776557/146791935-4c6d41e3-2d02-4ee2-bb7f-0565e8f647e9.png)